Background

 Baseline Data Collection

-As part of the grant requirement, participating districts must administer the California School Climate, Health, and Learning Survey (Cal-SCHLS) system to collect survey data among their ninth and eleventh grade students, staff, and parents in Year 1 (2011) and Year 4 (2014).
+As part of the grant requirement, participating districts were required to administer the Cal-SCHLS system to collect survey data among their ninth and eleventh grade students, staff, and parents in Year 1 (2011) and Year 4 (2014).
 Cal-SCHLS is comprised of three interrelated surveys developed for and supported by the CDE:

 These surveys provide schools and districts with critical information about the learning and teaching environment, the health and well-being of students, and support for parents, school staff, and students that foster learning and school success.
 When used together, data from these three surveys help assess the needs, concerns, and successes of the school community—teachers, students, and parents—and allow schools and districts to compare perceptions about the status of these areas across stakeholder groups.